Effects of cavity birefringence in polarisation-encoded quantum networks: Abstract

 \section{Abstract}

-The generation of entanglement between distant atom via single photons is the basis for networked quantum computing, a promising route to large-scale trapped ion and atom processors.
-Locating the emitter within an optical cavity provides an efficient matter-light interface, but mirror-induced birefringence within the cavity introduces time-dependence to the produced photons' polarisation.
-We show that such polarisation oscillation effects can lead to severe loss of fidelity in the context of interference-based remote entanglement schemes.
-While total elimination of birefringence-inducing mirror ellipticity is preferable, we propose two remedies for systems where this cannot be achieved: one which restores high entanglement fidelities in the presence of polarisation oscillation via local qubit corrections, and one which suppresses polarisation oscillations for experiments with linearly polarised atomic emission projection by employing highly elliptical mirrors.
-We conclude that even modest cavity birefringence can be detrimental to remote entanglement performance and should be carefully considered when designing such experiments.
+The generation of entanglement between distant atoms via single photons is the basis for networked quantum computing, a promising route to large-scale trapped-ion and trapped-atom processors.
+Locating the emitter within an optical cavity provides an efficient matter-light interface, but mirror-induced birefringence within the cavity introduces time-dependence to the polarisation of the photons produced.
+We show that such `polarisation oscillation' effects can lead to severe loss of fidelity in the context of two-photon, polarisation encoded measurement-based remote entanglement schemes.
+It is always preferable to suppress these errors at source by minimising mirror ellipticity, but we propose two remedies for systems where this cannot be achieved.
+We conclude that even modest cavity birefringence can be detrimental to remote entanglement performance, to an extent that may limit the suitability of polarisation-encoded schemes for large-scale quantum networks.